Richie Rich (2015 TV series)

 Richie Rich is an American sitcom television series produced by DreamWorks Animation's AwesomenessTV for Netflix.
 The show is loosely based upon the Harvey Comics character of the same name, with Jake Brennan playing the eponymous character.
 However, all of the original characters (except for Richie and Irona) were replaced with a new supporting cast.
 The first season, consisting of 10 episodes, was released on February 20, 2015, followed by the second and final season of 11 episodes on May 22 the same year.
 The series was removed from Netflix on May 22, 2025, exactly ten years after the second season was released.
+The series received negative reviews from critics.

 Plot

-Richie Rich is a boy who turned vegetables into a clean energy source.
-As a result, Rich now has over a trillion dollars.
-Rich lives with his family in a mansion filled with toys and contraptions.
-His best friends Darcy and Murray are always by his side; Darcy loves spending money and Murray doesn't want anything out of budget.
-Also accompanying Richie are his robot maid, Irona; his dad, Cliff, who loves naps and is a bit dense; and his jealous sister, Harper.
+Richie Rich is a previously ordinary boy who became a trillionaire after inventing a way to turn vegetables into a reproducible clean energy source.
+Richie now lives with his family in a mansion, and his best friends Darcy and Murray are always by his side.
+Darcy loves spending Richie's money whereas Murray works as his money manager and encourages Richie to be more responsible with his wealth.
+Also accompanying Richie are his robot maid Irona, his dim-witted father Cliff, and his jealous older sister Harper.